cgpotts/cs224u/README.md

 ### `tutorial_*` notebooks

-Introductions to Juypter notebooks, scientific computing with NumPy and friends, and PyTorch.
+Introductions to Jupyter notebooks, scientific computing with NumPy and friends, and PyTorch.

 ### `torch_*.py` modules